not “your files in our cloud”

 02PDF EDITING

-Edit text, move images, reorder pages, fill forms, sign, OCR, redact, and validate without turning your document into a cloud upload.
+Edit text, move images, reorder pages, fill forms, sign, OCR, redact, compress, convert, and validate without turning your document into a cloud upload.
+Some advanced PDFs will still expose beta rough edges.

 • Page tools cover merge, split, crop, reorder, rotate, compress, extract, and compare workflows.